-In connection with the Business Combination, the Compensation and Human Capital Committee adopted a new board of directors compensation program which is designed to provide competitive compensation necessary to attract and retain high quality non-employee directors and to encourage ownership of Sharecare stock to further align their interests with those of Sharecare's stockholders.
-The new program provides the following compensation for non-employee directors following the Business Combination:
+In connection with the Business Combination, the Committee adopted a new board of directors compensation program which is designed to provide competitive compensation necessary to attract and retain high quality non-employee directors and to encourage ownership of Sharecare stock to further align their interests with those of Sharecare's stockholders.
+The program provides the following compensation for non-employee directors since the Business Combination:

-- An annual cash retainer of \$50,000: - An additional annual cash retainer of \$22,500 for the chair of the Audit Committee, \$20,000 for the chair of the Compensation and Human Capital Committee and \$10,000 for the chair of the Nominating and Corporate Governance Committee; - An additional annual cash retainer of \$10,000 for other members of the Audit Committee, \$7,500 for other members of the Compensation and Human Capital Committee and \$5,000 for other members of the Nominating and Corporate Governance Committee; - An additional annual cash retainer of \$30,000 for serving as Lead Director, and - An annual equity award with a target grant date fair value of \$190,000 with newly elected directors being eligible for a pro-rated award.
+- An annual cash retainer of \$50,000; - An additional annual cash retainer of \$22,500 for the chair of the Audit Committee, \$20,000 for the chair of the Committee and \$10,000 for the chair of the Nominating and Corporate Governance Committee; - An additional annual cash retainer of \$10,000 for other members of the Audit Committee, \$7,500 for other members of the Committee and \$5,000 for other members of the Nominating and Corporate Governance Committee; - · An additional annual cash retainer of \$30,000 for serving as Lead Director, and - An annual equity award with a target grant date fair value of \$190,000 with newly elected directors being eligible for a pro-rated award.